njpanderson/myo-webpage/README.md

 Or if you're a Yarn user:

-`yarn add njp-tag`
+`yarn add njp-tag --dev`

-Once the package is installed, you'll need to create two main entry JS files for your implementation.
-One will import the tag base export, and another will import the view class:
+Once the package is installed, you'll need to create two entry JS files for your implementation.
+One will import the tag base `App` class, and another will import the `View` class:

 ```
 // tag.js